 Leflunomide: May enhance the adverse/toxic effect of Vaccines (Live).
 Leflunomide may diminish the therapeutic effect of Vaccines (Live).
 Management: The ACIP guidelines state that live-attenuated vaccines should generally be avoided for at least 3 months after cessation of immunosuppressant therapy.
 However, the ACR does not recommend avoiding live vaccines in patients being treated with leflunomide.
 Consider therapy modification

 Mercaptopurine: May enhance the adverse/toxic effect of Vaccines (Live).
 Mercaptopurine may diminish the therapeutic effect of Vaccines (Live).
 Management: Low-dose 6-mercaptopurine (1.5 mg/kg/day or less) is not considered sufficiently immunosuppressive to create vaccine safety concerns and is not a contraindication for administration of zoster vaccine.
 Higher doses of mercaptopurine should be avoided.
 Consider therapy modification

 Salicylates: May enhance the adverse/toxic effect of Varicella Virus-Containing Vaccines.
-Reye's Syndrome may develop.
-Consider therapy modification
+Specifically, the risk for Reye's syndrome may increase.
+Avoid combination